ENCODE-DCC/chip-seq-pipeline2/docs/tutorial_scg.md

       $ java -jar -Xmx1G -Dconfig.file=backends/backend.conf -Dbackend.default=slurm_singularity cromwell-34.jar run chip.wdl -i ${INPUT} -o workflow_opts/scg.json
     ```

-7. It will take about an hour.
+7. It will take about 6 hours.
 You will be able to find all outputs on `cromwell-executions/chip/[RANDOM_HASH_STRING]/`.
 See [output directory structure](output.md) for details.

 8. See full specification for [input JSON file](input.md).